Article in Special Issue: Diplomatic and security practice under Abe Shinzō

 GEAS vice-director Elena Meyer-Clement and her colleagues in the DFG project Steering Urban-Rural Intergration have published a Special Issue in China Information, Vol. 34, No. 2, 2020.
 OnlineFirst print of the introduction by Elena Meyer-Clement and Jesper Willaing Zeuthen "China's Rural urbanization and the state: Putting the countryside first?" is available now.

 Book chapter: Japan's New Ruralities

-GEAS member Cornelia Reiher has published a chapter "Embracing the periphery: Urbanites’ motivations for relocating to rural Japan" in the newly edited book on Japan's New Ruralities, edited by Manzenreiter, Lützeler and Polak-Rottmann.
+GEAS vice-director Cornelia Reiher has published a chapter "Embracing the periphery: Urbanites’ motivations for relocating to rural Japan" in the newly edited book on Japan's New Ruralities, edited by Manzenreiter, Lützeler and Polak-Rottmann.

 Special issue: Fieldwork in Japan: New Trends and Challenges